amoffat/sh/docs/tutorials/2-interacting_with_processes.rst

 This is because the chunks of STDOUT our callback is receiving are unbuffered, and are therefore individual characters, instead of entire lines.
-What we need to do now is aggregate this character-by-character data into something more meaningful for us to test on.
-It would make more sense to encapsulate the variable we use into some kind of closure or class, but to keep it simple, we'll just use a global::
+What we need to do now is aggregate this character-by-character data into something more meaningful for us to test if the pattern ``password:`` has been sent, signifying that SSH is ready for input.
+It would make sense to encapsulate the variable we'll use for aggregating into some kind of closure or class, but to keep it simple, we'll just use a global::

 	from sh import ssh
 	import os, sys

 	# open stdout in unbuffered mode
-	sys.stdout = os.fdopen(sys.stdout.fileno(), "w", 0)
+	sys.stdout = os.fdopen(sys.stdout.fileno(), "wb", 0)

 	aggregated = ""
 	def ssh_interact(char, stdin):
-	    sys.stdout.write(char)
+	    global aggregated
+	    sys.stdout.write(char.encode())
 	    aggregated += char
 	    if aggregated.endswith("password: "):
 	        stdin.put("correcthorsebatterystaple")